Storm Drains

 Rainwater and runoff with floating debris (styrofoam, discharge, silt, sand, etc.) or petroleum oils (deposited by automobiles, etc.) continuously flow, unobstructed through storm drains into oceans, bays, lakes, rivers, and streams.

-Each storm drain throughout the city or highway, etc., requires a recycling unit to handle the runoff.
+Each Interceptor and/or Storm Drain throughout the city or county should utilize a processing unit to handle the runoff.
 The working capacity of the recycling unit depends on the requirements of the department which handles the storm drains and street pollutant removal.

-EcoSave Technologies, LLC has introduced a patented process that can be fit into the existing wall of the storm drain and will prevent pollutants from passing to the treatment facility.
-After water entering the storm drains is treated, clean water is discharged to continue to the facilities.
-As an added benefit, bacteria and contamination are reduced within the storm drain vaults.
+EcoSave Technologies, Inc. has introduced a patented process that can be fit into the existing wall of the storm drain and will prevent pollutants from passing to the Oceans, Lakes, and Rivers.
+After water entering the storm drains is treated, clean water is discharged.
+As an added benefit, bacteria and contamination are eliminated and heavy metals are reduced.

 “Looking at the results, your system does a great job of reducing the nutrient flow into Barnegat Bay!”